Holy Cross Church, Frankfurt-Bornheim

-Current Use
+Current or most recent use

+With the reintegration of its own parish into the parish of St. Josef, the use of the church changed fundamentally.
 The diocese dedicated it from 1 August 2007 as the location of a Holy Cross – Centre for Christian Meditation and Spirituality.
 The centre was directed from August 2007 until July 2018 by the Franciscan Helmut Schlegel OFM, who worked there until June 2019 as a retreat and meditation leader and priestly co-worker.
 Since November 2018 until May 2024 the centre was directed by the theologian Samuel Stricker, who worked with a team of contributors, for example from the order of Medical Mission Sisters.
-In May 2024, Kristina Wolf MMS took over as acting director of the centre, as Samuel Stricker moved to another position within the Diocese of Limburg.
-At the end of August 2025, the closure of the meditation centre of the Roman Catholic Diocese of Limburg founded in 2007 and its location was announced for the 4th Advent on December 20, 2025.
-The future use of the premises in Heilig Kreuz was not yet determined at that time.
+In May 2024, Sr. Kristina Wolf MMS took over as acting director of the centre, as Samuel Stricker moved to another position within the Diocese of Limburg.
+At the end of August 2025, the closure of the meditation centre of the Diocese of Limburg founded in 2007 and its location was announced at the end of the year with a celebration on the Saturday before the fourth Sunday of Advent, 20 December 2025.
+The last event held at the meditation centre in Holy Cross Church after its official closure on 20 December 2025, was the Midnight Mass at Christmas Eve on 24 December 2025.
+As the future use of the church had not yet been decided at the end of December 2025, some events continued to be held in January 2026 in rooms such as the crypt.

-Since the beginning of the restoration of the interior of St. Leonhard in Frankfurt-Altstadt, the services of the local St. Leonhard's International English-Speaking Catholic Parish have been held in the Holy Cross Church since 7 May 2011.
-This remains the home of the Holy Cross Church even after the end of the work in St. Leonhard.
+Following the announcement that the meditation centre would close at the end of 2025, the future use of the church building was still undecided at April 2026.
+According to the Diocese of Limburg, various options were being considered.
+At the beginning of December, discussions took place between the parish of St. Josef Frankfurt and the Diocese of Limburg.
+One of the possibilities was the sale and conversion of the church and the former rectory on Kettelerallee.
+The kindergarten run by the parish and the rest of the building above it would not be affected.
+At that time, there were three options for the parking lot with access from Löwengasse.
+A final decision had not yet been made at the time of the last update of the article.